Russell Mael: Sparks

-Mael is known for his wide vocal range, and his most notable vocal trait is a far-reaching falsetto.
+Mael is known for his wide countertenor vocal range, and his most notable vocal trait is a far-reaching falsetto.
 An NME review described Russell's vocal range as a "stratospheric blend of Marc Bolan and Tiny Tim".

 He has recorded 26 studio albums with his duo, Sparks.
 The duo has a cult following around the world and are best known for the song "This Town Ain't Big Enough for Both of Us", which reached No. 2 on the UK singles chart.

 The pair appeared as themselves in the disaster-suspense film Rollercoaster (1977), performing live.
 They also appeared in episode 22 of season 6 of Gilmore Girls.
 Mael appeared in a cameo as a gallows singer in the Western black comedy film Damsel (2018), and both he and Ron appear as themselves in Annette (2021), a musical romantic drama film directed by French director Leos Carax that they wrote and composed.